dimitreortt/Computer-Graphics/README.md

 - implement a Ray-Tracer algorithm that throws rays of light into a tri-dimensional space and defines a scene from it
 - render a generated scene on the screen

 Almost everything in this project was implemented using C++.
-Besides it, it was used

 ### Authors: Paulo Pagliosa & Dimitre Ortt